-There is an amazing variety of squash with an astounding range of form, color, texture and flavor.
-Squash plants are high in Vitamin C, B and other nutrients.
-They can be cooked in a nearly infinite variety of ways, from desserts to soups, sautés and purees.
-It is important to know how to store squash to increase their life.
-The fruit needs a little preparation before keeping winter squash to enhance its freshness.
+Gardeners select from an amazing variety of squash with an astounding range of form, color, texture, and flavor.
+Squash plants are high in Vitamin C, B, and other nutrients.
+They can be cooked in a nearly infinite variety of ways, from desserts to soups, sautés, and purees.
+It's important to know how to store squash to increase their life.
+The fruit needs a little preparation before keeping to enhance its freshness.

 How to Keep Squash

 Some varieties of squash can keep months in good storage conditions.
 The rind must be kept from injury when storing winter squash and others, as this invites pests and infection into the fruit.
 Harvest the squash when they are the size you want for eating now, but for storage you need mature fruit.
 Dead vines may be an indication of ripeness or it may be when the squash twists easily off the vine.
 A better gauge is to push a fingernail into the rind.
 If it is hard and nearly impossible to pierce, it's ready.
 Cut the squash off with pruners and leave a 3 inch (8 cm.) stem for pumpkins and 1 inch (2.5 cm.) for winter squash.
 The stem helps prevent rot when you are keeping winter squash in storage.

 Hardening Off Squash